sea-comet/Graduation/README.md

 After training, you will have a `runs` folder created containing a directory for each run you have done.

-* For each run, a yaml file with the option used for the runs
+* For each run, a yaml file with the option used for the runs will be generated
 * A `segs` folder containing the generated .nii.gz files.
 These are the segmentation results.
 * Drag the segmentation result in .nii.gz file in folder 'seg' into the software ITK-Snap, along with the orginal nii.gz file from any of the four modalities t1, t1ce, t2, flair, then the segmentation result on the brain can be visualized.